 Some of the most well-known insurance companies, like State Farm, Liberty Mutual, and Proper Insurance, offer these types of insurance policies.
 There are also many other options available to you.
 In many cases, vacation rental property owners go with alternative options.
 We’ll discuss a few of the most popular ones later in the article.

-How Much Does Insurance for Vacation Rentals Cost?
+How Much Does Vacation Rental Damage Insurance Cost?

 One thing that can be said for certain is that you’ll pay more for a vacation rental insurance policy than you typically would for a homeowners policy.
 This is due to the fact that your vacation rental property is vacant more frequently than the average home is.
 In addition, there’s a higher likelihood of vacation rental owners filing an insurance claim than homeowners.